AraneaDev/accountant/CONTRIBUTING.md

 # Contributing
 We appreciate your interest in this project.
-This document contains essential information, should you want or need to contribute to this project.
+This document contains essential information, should you want to contribute.

 ## Bug reporting
 We encourage active collaboration, but before opening a new issue, go through the following checklist, and make sure that: